The hunt is on! Tuchel & Chelsea send a message to Pep by ending Man City's quadruple dream | Goal.com

 As at the Parc des Princes, Tuchel now has the resources to rival those of Guardiola at City, and he has now shown himself capable of making a major impression on English football.

-He's already had a massive impact at Stamford Bridge, of course, losing just one of his first 17 games in charge of Chelsea.
+He's already had a massive impact at Stamford Bridge, of course, losing just two of his first 19 games in charge of Chelsea.
 And just this week, he led his new team to the semi-finals of the Champions League, meaning the Blues could yet meet City again this season, with a European Cup on the line.

 On the evidence of what we saw at Wembley, Chelsea would fancy their chances.
 Indeed, they were good value for their 55th-minute opener, which came courtesy of Hakim Ziyech.